tiwiz/ultimate-resources-android-devs/README.md

 * ##### MVP
   * [Nucleus](https://github.com/konmik/nucleus) : A simple Android library, which utilizes the Model-View-Presenter pattern to properly connect background tasks with visual parts of an application.
+  * [Mosby](http://hannesdorfmann.com/mosby/) : A Model-View-Presenter library for modern Android apps.
+  * [DroidMVP](https://github.com/andrzejchm/DroidMVP) : Small Android library to help you incorporate MVP, Passive View and Presentation Model patterns in your app.

 * ##### Graph/Charts
   * [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) : A powerful Android chart view / graph view library, supporting line- bar- pie- radar- bubble- and candlestick charts as well as scaling, dragging and animations.